Link to full raw video of this coffee hour: https://www.youtube.com/watch?v=_hl7gfxfB60

 · Walberg was untruthful that, “You will be amazed at the wisdom of these founders.”
 James Madison, who coauthored the Federalist Papers, never expressed remorse for enslaving massive numbers of people on his family’s plantation for his entire life.
 In Federalist 54 Madison argued for, “the three-fifths compromise”, to account for enslaved people as less than human, tradable commodities, which was not, “wisdom”.

-· Walberg was untruthful that in the Federalist Papers“They debated everything we’re debating today, including health care”.
+· Walberg was untruthful that in the Federalist Papers, “They debated everything we’re debating today, including health care”.
 Nothing related to health care was discussed in The Federalist Papers.
 Also the words “Woman”, “Women”, “Schools”, and “Teachers” and any variation of those words were absent in the Federalist Papers.

 · It was untruthful for Walberg, who spent the hour disregarding questions, and shutting down constituents from trying to engage in discussion with him, to then underhandedly toss out an invitation to, “Let’s debate it”, as he essentially had one foot out the door.